milanmarkovic90/project_snake_game/README.md

 # Project Snake Game
 This is a repository for a snake game.
 Snake is a simple game which gain a lot of popularity during the time, when nokia 3310 was the most used cell phone.

-This game was created by python.
+This game was created with python.

 ## How to play
 - Please download [`snake_project.rar`](https://github.com/milanmarkovic90/project_snake_game/blob/main/snake_project.rar)